-- Where to stay: Le Montclair Montmartre is within five minutes walk of Montmartre, and bookings made over 30 days out get a 15% discount!
+- Where to stay: Le Montclair Montmartre is within five minutes walk of Montmartre, and I have a tip for you, bookings made over 30 days out get a 15% discount!

 - Features: Go see a classic Moulin Rouge show, or just admire the outside of the well-known building.
 You can also head to the Pigalle district for nightlife and partying!